Germany–Italy football rivalry: Euro 2012

 Italy met Germany again in the semi-final match of Euro 2012 in the evening of 28 June 2012 at National Stadium in Warsaw.
-Prior to this match, Germany had set a world football record with 15 consecutive wins in competitive matches, which included all matches of Euro 2012 up to that point and the qualifiers.
-However, also this record was to be broken by Italy on that day.
+Prior to this match, Germany had set a world football record with 15 consecutive wins in competitive matches, which began with the third place playoff against Uruguay at the 2010 World Cup and ended with the 4–2 victory over Greece in the Euro 2012 quarterfinals.
+However, this record was to be broken by Italy on that day.

 In the 20th minute, Italian striker Mario Balotelli scored the first goal for Italy, in the left corner of the net, heading past German goalkeeper Manuel Neuer after receiving a cross from Antonio Cassano, then in the 36th minute, Balotelli scored again for Italy, this time blasted into the top right corner on a one-on-one with Neuer, assisted by a Riccardo Montolivo lob over the German defence, giving them a two-goal lead.
 In the second half, the Germans attacked, trying to even the score.
 Italian goalkeeper Gianluigi Buffon made several impressive saves to many German shots.
 Two minutes into added time, Italian defender Federico Balzaretti committed a handball inside the penalty box.
 The resulting penalty was successfully converted by the German midfielder Mesut Özil.

 Thus, the final score was 2–1 to Italy, who went on to the finals against defending champions Spain.
 As in their previous encounter in the 2006 World Cup semifinal match, Andrea Pirlo was again elected the man of the match.

 Euro 2016

 On 2 July 2016, Germany and Italy met at the Nouveau Stade de Bordeaux in Bordeaux during the quarter-finals of the UEFA Euro 2016 where the match ended in a 1–1 draw after extra time, with Germany advancing 6–5 after a penalty shoot-out—statistically a draw, it was the first time ever Germany had overcome Italy in a competitive tie.

 Mesut Özil scored in the 65th minute to give Germany the lead.
 In the 78th minute Leonardo Bonucci scored from the penalty spot after Jérôme Boateng was fouled for a handball in the box.
 After a goalless extra time period, with the two sides still locked at one goal each, a penalty shoot-out resulted 6–5 in favour of Germany.

 Manuel Neuer (Germany) and Gianluigi Buffon (Italy), the goalkeeper-captains of their respective teams for the quarter-final (although Neuer handed the skipper's armband when Bastian Schweinsteiger was substituted in), were the last goalkeepers who had not conceded a goal in the tournament until this match.
-They received praise for their performances in the quarter final.
+They received praise for their performances in the quarter-final.

+2022–23 UEFA Nations League

+Both teams were drawn together in Group A3 of the 2022–23 UEFA Nations League A. The first leg was played in Bologna where the game ended 1–1 and the second leg was played in Monchengladbach, during which Germany beat Italy 5–2 to earn their first-ever competitive win in regulation against Italy.